A Smart Cool Down Companion for Children

 Why Cool Down ?

-We found that some variation of 'cool down' time was present in one way or another in most of the conflicts we analyzed, however, when a cool down was intentionally and purposefully engaged, the time to conflict-resolution was shorter.
-It was clear that this was a valuable but potentially underused technique.
+We found that some version of a 'cool down' was present in some of the conflicts we saw.
+It became clear that when a 'cool down' was intentionally and purposefully engaged, the time to conflict-resolution was shorter than without.
+We saw this as a valuable but potentially underused technique.
 We also saw that parents especially, seemed to benefit from this because of their mature ability to calm and self-soothe, where young children had not yet developed these skills.

 The Voice User Interface has 4 modes.
 These modes are Narrative, Calming, Creative and Energizing.